WISCLab/prouter/README.md

 draft = re.compile(r"(\d+)_draft\.wav")
 final = re.compile(r"\d+_final\.wav")

+# a handler (node) may only rewrite the basename, if more than the basename is altered that raises an error in build().
 def rename(path: Path) -> Path:
     return path.with_name(path.name.replace("_draft", "_final"))

+# assures root_path exist, pre-checks for collisions that would occur later in results_folder.
 builder = GraphBuilder(root_path=Path("/path/to/draw/from"), results_folder=Path("/Folder/to/save/results"))

+# you can't add the same input_pattern twice, a ValueError is raised.
 builder.add_route(draft, rename, final)

-builder.build()             # walk the tree, match routes, apply handlers in memory builder.save()              # write the result CSVs
+# walk the tree, match routes, apply handlers in memory.
+# the namespace changes are simulated and an error is raised if any collisions would occur.
+builder.build()

+# write the CSV files describing the transformation to the results_folder (see output section below).
+builder.save()
 ```

 > [!NOTE]
-> When adding a route with `add_route` You can't register the same input pattern twice (a ValueError raises).
-Matching against those patterns is a `fullmatch` against the whole basename, so a pattern has to account for the entire filename, not just part of it.
-And at build() time, only one input pattern may match a given path.
-If two would match, that's ambiguous and prouter raises rather than guess.
+> Matching against those patterns is a `fullmatch` against the whole basename, so a pattern has to account for the entire filename, not just part of it.

 ## Output